Is Acupuncture Safe?

 Does Acupuncture Hurt?

-No, acupuncture needles are very thin, like a human hair.
+Yes and No, acupuncture needles are very thin, like a human hair.
 You may not even feel anything when the needle is inserted, however, during the session you may feel “De Qi” sensation such as heavy, pressure, tingling, warmth, or numbness around the needle site or travel up and down the channels.
-Most people find acupuncture very relaxing, some even fall asleep during the treatment.
+Some patients are more sensitive than others and will perceive the needle insertions far more differently.
+Often, people find acupuncture very relaxing, some even fall asleep during the treatment.

 What Should I Expect During My First Visit?